-ITEM 2 - MAYORAL MINUTE NO. 5/22 - DATED MARCH 22, 2022 - WEATHER RADAR FOR
+ITEM 2 - MAYORAL MINUTE NO. 5 THE FAR WEST NSW REGION /22 - DATE D M/ ARCH 22, 2022 - WEATHER RADAR FOR D22/14259 RESOLUTION Minute No. 46799 Re solved Mayor T Kennedy moved Councillor R Algate seconded) 1.
+That Mayoral Minute No. 5/22 dated March 22, 2022, be received.
+2. That correspondence be sent to the Federal Member for Parkes requesting that urgent

-THE FAR WEST NSW REGION

-D22/14259

-RESOLUTION Minute No. 46799 Mayor T Kennedy moved Councillor R Algate seconded

-- 1. That Mayoral Minute No. 5/22 dated March 22, 2022, be received. - That correspondence be sent to the Federal Member for Parkes requesting that urgent representations be made to the relevant Minister to consider the provision of doppler radars in two locations in the Far West; one to the north of Broken Hill, and another between Bourke and Cobar.
+2. That correspondence be sent to the Federal Member for Parkes requesting that urgent representations be made to the relevant Minister to consider the provision of doppler radars in two locations in the Far West; one to the north of Broken Hill, and another between Bourke and Cobar.